BoostryJP/ibet-Network/README.md

 Currently, ibet is using [v21.1.0](https://github.com/ConsenSys/quorum/releases/tag/v21.1.0) of Quorum.

+## Consensus Protocol

+In our ibet network we use [IBFT](https://docs.goquorum.consensys.net/en/stable/HowTo/Configure/Consensus-Protocols/IBFT/) as a consensus protocol.

+## EVM Version

+Our ibet network EVM version is byzantium.
+Therefore, smart contracts need to be compiled for this EVM version.

 ## How to Join the ibet Network

 For more information on how to join the network, please visit the official [ibet website](https://ibet.jp/).